june07/nodebb-plugin-cloudstorage/README.md

 -----------
 Adds [Cloudinary](https://cloudinary.com) support for image storage/hosting.

-Goal for this project was first to add support for Cloudinary with other similar providers being added later (ie Imgur, ...).
+Goal for this project was first to add support for Cloudinary with other similar providers being added later (ie Imgur, ...)and [ImageKit](https://imagekit.io) support for image storage/hosting.

 ## Installation
 1. Can be installed via the NodeBB plugins page.